 I was really struck by the feeling of peace.
 In the Memorial Park in Hiroshima, the Children's Peace Monument captures a girl with outstretched arms holding a folded paper crane above her, depicting strength and freedom.
 Surrounding her are glass cabinets stuffed full of origami paper birds – thousands of them made in memory of the children who died.
 Thousands made by children around the world, who also hold onto that peace and hope for their future on our planet.
 The making of paper cranes originally came from Sadako Sasaki, a young girl who died from the radiation from the bomb.
 She believed if she made 1000 cranes, she would be cured.
 A belief of peace.

-On The International Day of Peace, also known as World Peace Day (21st September 2018), I launched my own mission to make 1000 unique origami birds of peace.
+On The International Day of Peace, also known as World Peace Day on 21st September 2018, I launched my own mission to make 1000 unique origami birds of peace.
 World Peace Day in 2018 celebrated the 70th anniversary of the Universal Declaration of Human Rights: "The Right to Peace - The Universal Declaration of Human Rights at 70."
 The birds I create are an alternative design to the traditional Japanese origami cranes.

 Latest Peace Birds on Instagram...

 If there is no peace in the minds of individuals, how can there be peace in the world?
 Make peace in your own mind first. - S. N. Goenka